Above Ground Storage Tanks (AST), 719-526-9411. The DPW Environmental Division AST Program staff manages

 by commodity type, such as plastic, metal, paper, glass and cardboard for collection by the Recycle Program

 staff.
-Containers in civilian organizations are serviced by recycle staff on a recurring basis.
+Collection containers in civilian organizations are serviced by recycle staff on a recurring basis.
 To request

 Recycling in Family Housing: On-post housing residents receive 96-gallon, single-stream recycling totes as well